DBordeleau/draft-lottery/README.md

 ## ✨ Features

 - **Dynamic Team Setup**
-  Add or remove teams using a spinner input — the app will generate input fields for team names and their weighted odds accordingly.
+  Add or remove teams using a spinner input and the app will generate input fields for team names and their weighted odds accordingly.

 - **Animated Eliminations**
   Watch teams get eliminated one by one with smooth, suspenseful animations built with Qt.